 Lisa's area of focus for 2020: 'Reading - Understanding the effectivness of assessment and Reading Progressions at Titirangi Primary School.

-Robyn's area of focus for 2020: 'Build an understanding of Wellbeing at Titirangi School' - "How the teaching of school values impacts our children's wellbeing?"
+Robyn's area of focus for 2020: 'Build an understanding of Wellbeing at Titirangi School' - "How can we create a shared language of Wellbeing within the Titirangi School Community?"